db-cs/APCSP-Curriculum/_units/u6/overview.md

 permalink: "/u6/"
 ---

-Students learn to design and analyze algorithms to understand how they work and why some algorithms are considered more efficient than others.
-This short unit is entirely unplugged, and features hands-on activities that help students get an intuitive sense of how quickly different algorithms run and the pros and cons of different algorithms.
-Later in the unit, students explore concepts like undecidable problems and parallel and distributed computing.
+You will learn to design and analyze algorithms to understand how they work and why some algorithms are considered more efficient than others.
+You will also get a chance to explore concepts like undecidable problems and parallel and distributed computing.

 {% include responsive.html source="https://docs.google.com/presentation/d/1K-xMsOp_HOubEF08HmwOxLd0C32hAJfUQZ3oxIEScng/preview" %}